-Hardware Issues: In some rare cases, the hardware itself might be the reason why the Realtek audio driver is not working.
-Like if you switched to other speakers, and Realtek is not detecting them.
+Hardware Issues: In rare cases, the hardware might be why the Realtek audio driver is not working.
+It’s like if you switched to other speakers, and Realtek is not detecting them.
 Or the headphone jack needs to be seated properly.

 Update the Realtek audio driver

 Check if a more recent version of the Realtek audio driver is the first thing on your to-do list.
 To do this, you can visit the official website of Realtek and check for any new updates.
 If there is an updated driver available, download and install it.

 This method is very convenient.
 It would be best if you have a fast working internet connection.
 Device Manager is the program that lets you manage all the drivers installed on your computer.
 You can use it to update or uninstall drivers or even disable them altogether.
 To update the Realtek Drivers,